solana-hackathon-distributed-ai/petals-chat/README.md

 # git branch
-git checkout -b trying
+git checkout -b almost
 git add .
-git commit -m "Your commit message here" git push -u origin trying
+git commit -m "Your commit message here" git push -u origin almost

+# How to run

+npm i

+to install the modules then run the server using the command below

+node server2.ts

+Then follow the instructions below to run the client

 # Petals Chat